R1chard04/Object-Detection/README.md

 # Martinrea Hydroform Solution - Parts Present Detection Project (2023)

-## This is a project using camera with machine learning to develop an AI system detects the presencet of objects inside a frame.
+## This is a project using camera with machine learning to develop an AI system detects the presence of objects inside a frame.

 ### Our process:
 + Installing two different cameras to get different perspective of the same object.